logicalmechanism/vesting-contract/vesting-solution/README.md

 # Notes

 The contract is designed to be on PlutusV2.
+There will not be any PlutusV1 back ports.
 This project is an applied continuation of the fund7 project catalyst proposal [A Community Vesting Dapp](https://cardano.ideascale.com/c/idea/382448).
 The voting aspect is not required for this application and the project has been strip down to just the vesting portion.
 The majority of the vesting logic remained but some PlutusV2 refinements have been applied.

 ### Versions Used
 ```